 (a) Members may remove any SECTION officer from office substantially as provided by the California General Corporation Law for removal of Directors.

 Paragraph 7 – Vacancies

 (a) A vacancy shall exist in the event of the death, resignation, loss of membership, or removal of any officer.
 A vacancy in the office of President-Elect will also be created by the President-Elect’s succession to the office of President.
-A vacancy shall exist of the offices of Vice President, Rank and File, or Vice President, Supervisory and Management upon a change of designation of the incumbent as provided in Article VIII, Paragraph 3 (d) or (e).
+A vacancy shall exist in the offices of Vice President, Rank and File, or Vice President, Supervisory and Management upon a change of designation of the incumbent as provided in Article VIII, Paragraph 3 (d) or (e).

-(b) If a vacancy occurs in the office of President, the President-Elect shall immediately assume the office of the President for the unexpired term
+(b) If a vacancy occurs in the office of the President, the President-Elect shall immediately assume the office of the President for the unexpired term